How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 The most common legitimate deductions include:

-• Outstanding rent: Any rent owed at the time of vacating can be taken from the deposit
+• Outstanding rent: Any rent owed at the time of leaving can be taken from the deposit

-• Professional cleaning: If the property was left in a significantly dirtier condition than when you moved in
+• Professional cleaning: If the property was left significantly dirtier than when you moved in

 • Broken or missing items: Anything listed on the original inventory that is now gone or damaged beyond repair